Athlyn Green enjoys unique items and stunning collectibles. She shares her discoveries with readers.

 While alexandrites often change from green to purple, you can find a stone with different colors or additional ones.

-Want An Alexandrite Ring?
+Want an Inexpensive Alexandrite Ring?

 Alexandrites are highly prized and as such can fetch a high price.
 So the question begs to be asked: how does one get a quality gem with good color change without breaking the bank?